J1MAV1GN0N/udacity-image-filter-christ/README.md

 1. Initialize a new project: `npm i`
 2. run the development server with `npm run dev`

-### Refactor the course RESTapi

-If you're feeling up to it, refactor the course RESTapi to make a request to your newly provisioned image server.
-Wenn Sie sich dazu in der Lage fühlen, refaktorisieren Sie die Kurs-RESTapi, um eine Anfrage an Ihren neu bereitgestellten Image-Server zu stellen.

 ### Deployed EB Environment
 Host: udacity-image-filter-christ-dev.eu-central-1.elasticbeanstalk.com

 ### API KEY Authentication
 The project submission includes authentication, using an API key.

 API KEY Value: 053c0160-160c-4f28-b82a-017134aba625